 Chapter 2.
 Spatial heterogeneity of nutrients and phytoplankton along a double reservoir continuum

 In the face of global change, understanding how and why freshwater systems vary is more important than ever.
-Identifying ‘hotspots’ of chemical or biological activity can help prioritize management efforts to areas within freshwater systems that are more vulnerable to eutrophication or changes in trophic status.
-These hotspots are inherently connected to the incoming chemical or biological activity from upstream water sources.
+Identifying ‘hotspots’ of chemical or biological activity can help prioritize management efforts to areas within freshwater systems that are more vulnerable to eutrophication or changes in trophic status (see hot spots paper by McClain (sp) 2003 and also recent paper by Emily Bernhardt on control points here).
+These hotspots are inherently connected to the incoming chemical or biological activity from upstream water sources not necessarily!
+You can have hot spots occur in freshwaters without having upstream connections, eg due to rapid redox shifts.
 Varying types of freshwater systems, for example streams and lakes, each have unique ways of retaining and transporting nutrients and biota, meaning accounting for the presence of these waterbodies upstream is crucial to understanding what nutrients are being received downstream by a waterbody.
 For example, Kling et al. (2000) found that the amount of consumption or production of nutrients which occurred within a lentic system was approximately reciprocated within subsequent lotic systems.
+I’m not sure what you mean here by reciprocated downstream?
 However, this study is somewhat unique in focusing on both lentic or lotic systems, while most do not consider how these systems relate to one another.

 Reservoirs are ecosystems marked by physical heterogeneity and are classically defined as having a gradient of riverine, transitional, and lacustrine zones (Thornton et al. 1990).
 The nutrient chemistry and biological communities along this reservoir gradient show substantial variability, as demonstrated by the large change in nutrient concentrations that generally occurs between the inflow and outflow of reservoirs (Harrison et al. 2009, Kling et al. 2000, Powers et al. 2015).
 However, studies examining how concentrations of nitrogen, phosphorus, and chlorophyll-a within reservoirs change along the reservoir gradient report inconsistent patterns.
 Some have found that nitrogen is highest in the riverine zone due to high nutrient inputs from the watershed (Soares et al. 2012), while others have found that the transitional zone, where turbulence is decreased yet nutrients are still abundant, is a hotspot for nitrogen fixation across reservoirs of varying trophic status, effectively increasing the concentration of NH4 (Scott et al. 2009).
 Discuss the mechanisms of these concentrations of nitrogen and the impact of internal nutrient loading